rsa17826/vex-plus-plus/readme.md

   - ### debug

+    - ### hitboxes

       - **showHitboxesByDefault**: sets the default hitbox state for whenever entering a level

+      - ### solid hitboxes

+        - **solidHitboxColor**: the color of the hitbox of the solids
+        - **showSolidHitboxes**: if true the solid hitboxes will be visible when hitboxes are shown

+        - ### attach detector hitboxes

+          - **attachDetectorHitboxColor**: the color of the hitbox of the attach detecors
+          - **showAttachDetectorHitboxes**: if true the attach detector hitboxes will be visible when hitboxes are shown

+          - ### area hitboxes

+            - **areaHitboxColor**: the color of the hitbox of the areas
+            - **showAreaHitboxes**: if true the non deadly area hitboxes will be visible when hitboxes are shown

+            - ### death hitboxes

+              - **showDeathHitboxes**: if true the deadly area hitboxes will be visible when hitboxes are shown
+              - **deathHitboxColor**: the color of the hitbox of the deadly areas

   - ### misc